Bam, Iran: History

-The modern Iranian city of Bam surrounds the Bam citadel.
-Before the 2003 earthquake, the official population count of the city was roughly 43,000.
+The ancient citadel of Arg-e Bam has a history dating back to the Parthian Empire (248 BC–224 AD), but most buildings were built during the Safavid dynasty.

 There are various opinions about the date and reasons for the foundation of the citadel.
 Economically and commercially, Bam occupied a very important place in the region and was famous for its textiles and clothes.
 Ibn Hawqal (943–977), an Arab traveller and geographer, wrote of Bam in his book Surat-ul-'Ard (The Earth-figure):